2000–01 NFL playoffs: NFC: Philadelphia Eagles 21, Tampa Bay Buccaneers 3

 The Eagles defense held the Bucs to only 199 total yards and 11 first downs.

 After the first six drives of the game ended in punts, Buccaneers fullback Mike Alstott rushed for 18 yards and caught a pass for eight yards as the team drove 58 yards in eight plays to score on Martín Gramática's 29-yard field goal early in the second quarter.
 But late in the quarter, Eagles defensive end Hugh Douglas forced Tampa Bay quarterback Shaun King to fumble, and the ball was recovered by linebacker Mike Mamula at the Buccaneers 15-yard line, setting up Philadelphia quarterback Donovan McNabb's 5-yard touchdown run.
 Tampa Bay punted on their next possession and the Eagles marched 69 yards on eight plays to take a 14–3 lead on Na Brown's 5-yard touchdown reception with 12 seconds left in the half.

 The Eagles opening drive of the second half consumed over eight minutes.
 It ended with no points because of a missed field goal attempt by David Akers, but the team got the ball back with good field position after receiving Mark Royals' 27-yard punt on their own 43-yard line.
 Philadelphia then drove 57 yards in eight plays to go up 21–3 on the third play of the fourth quarter with McNabb's 2-yard touchdown pass to Jeff Thomason.
-Meanwhile, Tampa Bay's final two drives of the game would both result in turnovers on downs.
+Meanwhile, Tampa Bay's final two drives of the game both resulted in turnovers on downs.

 This was the second postseason meeting between the Buccaneers and Eagles.
 Tampa Bay won the only prior meeting.